spannm/ucanaccess/SourceForge/README.txt

 UCanAccess 3.0.5 Release
 ========================
--Fixed major bug on single-precision numeric column management: in particular conditions it could cause misalignment between  hsqldb mirror and access db
+-Fixed major bug on single-precision numeric column management: in particular conditions it could cause misalignment between  HSQLDB mirror and access db
--Enhanced DDL(Create Table) compatibility with PreparedStatement for use with other ORM tools -Fixed bug on keyword "ROW" (it wasn't listed as keyword) -When using the net.ucanaccess.jdbc.UcanloadDriver and the loader.jar, the setting -DUCANACCESS_HOME=D:\301\UCanAccess-3.0.1-bin is no more needed if the loader.jar of your classpath is picked up directly from a standard ucanaccess  distribution (i.e. from the loader folder in the unziped  content of the ucanaccess-xxx.bin.zip) Thanks to Gord Thompson for the idea and  having suggested the code
+-Enhanced DDL(Create Table) compatibility with PreparedStatement for use with other ORM tools -Fixed bug on keyword "ROW" (it wasn't listed as keyword) -When using the net.ucanaccess.jdbc.UcanloadDriver and the loader.jar, the setting -DUCANACCESS_HOME=D:\301\UCanAccess-3.0.1-bin is no more needed if the loader.jar of your classpath is picked up directly from a standard UCanAccess  distribution (i.e. from the loader folder in the unzipped  content of the UCanAccess-xxx.bin.zip) Thanks to Gord Thompson for the idea and  having suggested the code